QUICK TRAIL FACTS

 - Sights: Fantastic ledge waterfall

-Blueberry Ledges trail is in blue; Foss and Knowlton Trail (plus others) is in red
+Blueberry Ledges trail is in light blue; Appalachian Trail in dark blue; Abol Pond and Abol Stream Trails in yellow; Foss and Knowlton Trail (plus others) is in red.

-Hikers can take a long route or short route to the impressive and interesting Blueberry Ledges, a one-of-a-kind waterfall flowing over a wide expanse of open ledge.
+Hikers can take a long route or short route to the impressive Blueberry Ledges, a one-of-a-kind waterfall flowing over a wide expanse of open ledge.
+According to my calculations, the complete trail is a one-way 5-mile hike, stretching south from the Tote Road inside the park to the Golden Road outside the park (specifically, to the Abol Bridge Campground and Store).

-You can start from the Blueberry Ledges trailhead off the Tote Road inside the park, where there is a tiny parking area, big enough for two cars.
+The trailhead inside the park, off the Tote Road, has a tiny parking area, big enough for two cars.
 It’s marked with a sign for the Birches, a thru-hiker camping area.
-The trailhead is about 0.5 miles from Katahdin Stream Campground.
+The trailhead is about 0.35 miles east of Katahdin Stream Campground along the Tote Road.

-If you start at this end, pick up the blazed trail behind the outhouse.
-The trail meanders for about 3.1 miles through forest until coming out onto ledge.
-When you first emerge onto the rock, continue straight — a large cairn marks the way.
-Keep going for another half mile.
+At around 3.1 miles, it emerges from forest onto ledge.
+When you first step onto the bedrock, continue straight — a large cairn marks the way.
+Keep going another half mile.
 You should look for a narrow path to your right.
 When I visited, this little trail was unmarked but clearly visible.
-Walk toward the thunderous sound of rushing water, and you’ll come out to the remarkable site of a waterfall rushing over smooth rock until it crashed into a pool under a huge overhanding rock lip.
-It’s something else.
+Walk toward the thunderous sound of rushing water, and you’ll come out to a remarkable site of a waterfall rushing over smooth rock until it crashes into a pool under a huge overhanging rock lip.

 If you return to the main path and keep walking south, you’ll pass a couple other paths which lead to more pools and falls.